Alur people: Traditions

-The above shows a glimpse into a society in flux, where the traditions and rhythms of daily life, deeply intertwined with the natural environment and social structures, began to encounter the forces of modernity.
+Day-to-day life

+Traditionally, the Alur live in grass-thatched huts.
+The homesteads in Alur clans are in the central part of their territory.
+This helps keeps the territory under their control.
+The Alur were farmer-herders.
+The Alur grew (and grow) millet, cassava, maize, sweet potatoes, spinach, and pumpkins.
+They herded cattle, goats, and chickens.
+Goat and chicken were important sources of meat.
+Other important resources were salt, forest and wild animals all who were protected from other clans.
+In the drought season fishing was important.
+The large herds of animals the Alur typically hunt as secondary sources of meat so as not to exhaust their own goat and chicken numbers moved away to greener pastures.

-Generally however, in Alur society, men herded the domestic animals, grew the crops, built the huts, hunted, fished, and dominated political life.
+In Alur society, men herded the domestic animals, grew the crops, built the huts, hunted, fished, and dominated political life.
 The women were responsible for keeping house, rearing the children and cooking.
 Many of the men's jobs are bound to strict times (they hunted in large groups just once a month for example).
 The sexes are segregated by the Alur, with husbands and wives having separate huts, with the men sleeping apart from the women and the children.
 They also eat separately.

 Women and men rarely mix socially.
-This behaviour is not enforced by the men, but it is said that is in the woman's best interest to minimise contact with men.
+This behavior is not enforced by the men, but it is said that is in the woman's best interest to minimize contact with men.
 This is done out of fear of aggression and the husband's jealousy.
 Generally, Alur men are very close and social with men from their own clan.
 They hunt, farm, fish, go to war, herd, and form coalitions against rivals together.
 Since Alur men stay in the clan they are born in, and women move to the clan of their husband, the men are typically more social, have more friends, and a wider social network.
 This is a very important factor in male dominance within the Alur.

-The Alur have no strict theory as to whether wives are counted as members of their husbands’ lineages or not.
-For some purposes they are so included and for others they are not.
-Since women have the status of minors, the point is rarely of importance.
-Broadly speaking, as women and wives they are considered as members of their husbands’ lineages, and as girls and daughters of their fathers’ lineages.
-A distinction of this sort applies throughout their lives, according to where the emphasis lies in a particular situation.
-A woman can be called dhaPalei (woman of Palei) because she married into Palei, or she can be called nyaPatek (daughter of Patek) because she was bom into Patek.
-But married women inevitably participate to such an extent in general social activities in their husbands’ lineages that they are most often linked in speech with those lineages, while unmarried girls and widows who have returned to their natal lineages are naturally associated with them.

-Colonial Partition and Alur Political Structure

-There are nuanced perspectives on the impact of colonial partition on the Alur people's traditional political structure.
-Paradoxically, while the partition drastically redrew political boundaries, the Alur, never having experienced complete political unity, did not experience a profound loss of a political unity they had not possessed, especially as their cultural unity and local political authority was largely left untouched.